Gatley: Gatley Festival

-Gatley Festival is an annual summer event.
-It is a celebration of village life and includes a carnival parade and a family fun day which are held on the first Sunday in July each year.
+This annual summer event held on the first Sunday in July.
+The celebration of village life includes a carnival parade and a family fun day.

-The festival is believed to have started in the early 1930s as the Gatley Rose Queen Parade.
+The festival is believed to have started in the early 1930s, as the Gatley Rose Queen Parade.
 The current festival format of a large parade and then a funfair and stalls was started around 1986 and was originally held in what is now known as Gatley Recreation Ground before moving to the much larger Scholes Park next to Gatley Hill House.
 The festival still maintains the tradition of crowning a rose queen.

 Gatley Music Festival

-Gatley Music Festival is a non-profit annual event bringing live music to the village of Gatley, while at the same time raising money for local charities.
-It runs in March for one week each year with something for every age and taste, including classical, jazz, brass, choral as well as local indie, acoustic and rock.
-It has its roots in "Music at St James", set up in 1989 by the Rev. Brian Lee (curate of St James in Gatley) and Len Mather.
+This non-profit annual event brings live music to the village of Gatley, while at the same time raising money for local charities.
+It runs in March for one week each year with something for every age and taste, including classical, jazz, brass and choral as well as local indie, acoustic and rock.
+It has its roots in Music at St James, set up in 1989 by the Rev. Brian Lee (curate of St James in Gatley) and Len Mather.
 The success of those concerts inspired the establishment of a festival of music in 2005.